 The amount, frequency and nature of the homework will be based on the teacher’s professional judgement and reflect the nature of the subject and your child’s current level of achievement.
 Homework will increase in length and frequency as your child progresses from Year 7 to 11 and on into Sixth Form.

-In order to attain the maximum benefit from homework, your child is responsible for completing homework assignments on time and as directed.
+In order to attain the maximum benefit from homework it is important that your child engages with it, this means that your child is responsible for completing homework assignments on time and as directed.

 Reflecting on studies